PR20197721/girlScouct/gsusa/README.md

 This build is tested with mvn version 3.2.3.
 Do not use 3.3, which currently does not work.

-It also relies on a custom mvn plugin which you must first build and install:
-    cd tools/java/mvn-plugins/customclean-maven-plugin/selective-clean
-    mvn install
+It uses a custom plugin to retain jruby gems in the target during a mvn clean.
+To restore clean to its normal behavior you can set <skip>true</skip> inside the maven-clean-plugin in content/pom.xml

 Only for the first time or if someone adds some import to an scss file or if you see any css error.
 Install bower: http://bower.io/